stnlykwk/deloitte-thinktech/README.md

 password: qwerty

 Each public sandbox generally has a github wiki page with dummy customer logins.
 See the home page of the API sandbox you are using.

+The one we are using for this case competition is from HSBC and is available here: https://github.com/OpenBankProject/OBP-API/wiki/openlab-HSBC-OBP-API-Sandbox

 ## REFERENCES